top of page

 Want to stay up to date with the latest news, articles and offers?

-Myth #2.
+Strength Training Myth 2.
 Weight Lifting Leads To Lots Of Injuries

 Lifting weights does not directly lead to lots of injuries.
 If anything, weight lifting can actually help to alleviate joint pain by strengthening tendons surrounding a joint and improving movement efficiency, muscular balance and neuromuscular pathways (2).